xuyangcao/bjtu_beamer_templete/README.md

-# bjtu_beamer_templete
+# Beamer theme in BJTU.

-This is an amazing LaTex template for presentation in bjtu.
+This is an amazing LaTex template for presentation in BJTU.

 ![](./images/title_page.png)